SeanArMo/SeanArMo/README.md

 - 👋 Hi, I’m @SeanArMo
-- 👀 I’m interested in python, c, ethical hacking, and cyber security.
+- 👀 I’m interested in python.

 <!---
 SeanArMo/SeanArMo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.